Eccentric Club

-The Eccentric Club is the name of several London gentlemen's clubs, the best-known of which existed between 1890 and 1986.
-For much of its history it was based at 9–11 Ryder Street, St James's.
-The current Club was founded in 2008.
+Eccentric Club is a name used by a series of gentlemen's clubs in London, the best-known of which existed between 1890 and 1986.
+For much of its history, that club was based at 9–11 Ryder Street in St James's.
+The club that currently uses this name was founded in 2008.

 First Eccentric Club

-The first Eccentric Club had its roots in the Society of Eccentrics which existed from 1781 to the 1820s.
+The first Eccentric Club had its roots in the Society of Eccentrics, which existed from 1781 to the 1820s.
 They were an offshoot of The Brilliants and were described as a convivial Club who met at a tavern in Chandos Street, Covent Garden.
 They were later renamed into The Eccentric Society Club, meeting at Tom Ree's in May's Building, St Martin's Lane, as well as several other addresses around Covent Garden until the club was finally dissolved in 1846.

-At May's Building they 'flourished at all hours' and among their members were many celebrities of the literary and political world; they were always treated with indulgence by the authorities.
+At May's Building, they 'flourished at all hours' and among their members were many celebrities of the literary and political world; they were always treated with indulgence by the authorities.
 An inaugural ceremony was performed upon the making of a member, which terminated with a jubilation from the president.
 The books of the club, up to the time of its removal from May's Buildings, are stated to have passed into the possession of Robert Lloyd, a hatter of The Strand who was well known in his day as a writer, inventor and keen appreciator of philosophy.

 From 1781 through to 1846, the Eccentrics numbered upward of some 40,000 members, many of them holding high social position, such as Charles James Fox, Richard Brinsley Sheridan, Lord Melbourne and Lord Brougham.
 On the same memorable night that Sheridan and Lord Petersham were admitted, Theodore Hook was also enrolled; and through this Club membership, he is believed to have obtained some of his high connections.
 In a novel published in numbers, F. W. N. Bayley sketched with graphic vigour the meetings of 'The Eccentrics' at the old tavern in May's Buildings.

 Second Eccentric Club

-A second Eccentric Club, considered to be unrelated, was founded in 1858, and disbanded in 1881.
+A second Eccentric Club, considered to be unrelated, was founded in 1858 and disbanded in 1881.
 It existed in the Leicester Square area.